4th purported witness claims no knowledge of alleged Kavanaugh assault against Ford

 Ford alleges that Kavanaugh assaulted her during a housing party in high school in the 1980s.

-Keyser is a former golf coach at Georgetown University and married to Bob Beckel, a political pundit and former Democratic operative, according to the Weekly Standard.
+Keyser is a former golf coach at Georgetown University and was formerly married to Bob Beckel, a political pundit and former Democratic operative, according to the Weekly Standard.

 Ford's claims have rattled Washington and stalled Kavanaugh’s conformation process.
 Democrats have called for a delay on his confirmation vote to the Supreme Court pending an FBI investigation, something Republicans deem unnecessary.